samiralam/rules-compendium/docs/phb/3-character-classes/wizard.md

 ### Level 1: Ritual Adept

 You can cast any spell as a Ritual if that spell has the Ritual tag and the spell is in your spellbook.
-You needn’t have the spell prepared, but you must read from the book to cast a spell in this way.
+You needn't have the spell prepared, but you must read from the book to cast a spell in this way.

 ### Level 1: Arcane Recovery

 You can regain some of your magical energy by studying your spellbook.
 When you finish a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest), you can choose expended spell slots to recover.
 The spell slots can have a combined level equal to no more than half your Wizard level (round up), and none of the slots can be level 6 or higher.
-For example, if you’re a level 4 Wizard, you can recover up to two levels’ worth of spell slots, regaining either one level 2 spell slot or two level 1 spell slots.
+For example, if you're a level 4 Wizard, you can recover up to two levels' worth of spell slots, regaining either one level 2 spell slot or two level 1 spell slots.

-Once you use this feature, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ### Level 2: Scholar